Keith-S-Thompson/fizzbuzz-polyglot/README.md

 In my [fizzbuz-c](https://github.com/Keith-S-Thompson/fizzbuzz-c)
 I present multiple (23 at last count) C solutions.

 Here I present multiple implementations, one in each language.
+The current set of languages is

+Ada, Bash, C, C++, C-shell, Fortran, Lua, Perl, Python, Ruby, Bourne shell

 Do not take this too seriously.